|

 Caspar David Friedrich, who exhibited a similar predilection for foggy

 scenes.
-It also allows the viewer “to walk down the path with me,” she said.
+It also allows the viewer “to walk down the path with me,” she

 Tishman earned her master’s degree in philosophy at Ball State University